-- 1. Generally, the LHA will ascertain that the income of eligible applicants is at or below the Extremely Low-Income limit or the Very Low-Income limit, and the LHA will verify that that the family does not include an adult who has been evicted from federally assisted housing for drug-related criminal activity during the past three years.
-Any applicant who is subject to a lifetime registration requirement under a State sex offender registration program will be found ineligible for the Section 8 PBV program.
-In addition, the applicant family will be denied admission if any household member has ever been convicted of drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing for the Section 8 PBV program. - 2.
-As a part of the eligibility determination, the LHA shall run a criminal record check on all adult family members.
+- 1. Generally, Louisiana Housing Authority (LHA) will ascertain that the income of eligible applicants is at or below the Extremely Low-Income limit or the Very Low-Income limit, and Louisiana Housing Authority (LHA) will verify that that the family does not include an adult who has been evicted from federally assisted housing for drug-related criminal activity during the past three years.
+Any applicant who is subject to a lifetime registration requirement under a state sex offender registration program will be found ineligible for the Section 8 Project-Based Voucher (PBV) program.
+In addition, the applicant family will be denied admission if any household member has ever been convicted of drug- related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing for the Section 8 Project-Based Voucher (PBV) program. - 2.
+As a part of the eligibility determination, Louisiana Housing Authority (LHA) shall run a criminal record check on all adult family members.
 Applicants are required to sign releases for such criminal record checks.
-In addition, LHA will check the sex offender's web site for the appropriate jurisdiction, for individuals that have lived outside of for the previous three years. - 3.
+In addition, Louisiana Housing Authority (LHA) will check the sex offender's web site for the appropriate jurisdiction, for individuals that have lived outside the appropriate jurisdiction for the previous three years. - 3.
 At least one member of an eligible family must have either citizenship or eligible immigration status.
 Applicants will be required to complete a Section 214 Declaration of Citizenship status for each member of the family.
-The LHA will require third-party verification of the applicant's certification documentation (U.S. Passport, resident alien card, social security card or other appropriate documentation; if 62 years of age or old, signed declaration of eligible immigration status and proof of age document), in accordance with Section 592 of the Quality Housing and Work Responsibility Act of 1998 (QHWRA).
+Louisiana Housing Authority (LHA) will require third-party verification of the applicant's certification documentation (U.S. Passport, resident alien card, social security card or other appropriate documentation; if 62 years of age or old, signed declaration of eligible immigration status and proof of age document), in accordance with Section 592 of the Quality Housing and Work Responsibility Act of 1998 (QHWRA).

-The LHA will not require an applicant to establish and verify eligibility in relation to citizenship before providing financial assistance to an individual or family.
-However, LHA must verify eligibility status no later than the date of the family's annual reexamination.
+Louisiana Housing Authority (LHA) will not require an applicant to establish and verify eligibility in relation to citizenship before providing financial assistance to an individual or family.
+However, Louisiana Housing Authority (LHA) must verify eligibility status no later than the date of the family's annual re-examination.
 A pro-rata reduction in housing assistance will be made for all persons in the participant family who do not have either citizenship or eligible immigration status.

-- 4. If, within 30 days of the eligibility interview, the applicant has failed to submit the required documentation or to complete the required forms and certifications, the family will be determined to be ineligible for the Section 8 PBV program.
-The applicant will be notified in writing, and will be given the opportunity to request an informal hearing. - 5.
-As per PIH Notice 2016-05, an applicant family may become a program participant for the first 90 days even if the family lacks the documentation necessary to verify the Social Security Number (SSN) of day period must be granted if the LHA determines the applicant's failure to comply was due to circumstances that could not reasonably be foreseen and were outside of the control of the applicant.
+- 4. If, within 30 days of the eligibility interview, the applicant has failed to submit the required documentation or to complete the required forms and certifications, the family will be determined to be ineligible for the Section 8 Project-Based Voucher (PBV) program.
+The applicant will be notified in writing and will be given the opportunity to request an informal hearing. - 5.
+As per PIH Notice 2016-05, an applicant family may become a program participant for the first 90 days even if the family lacks the documentation necessary to verify the Social security number (SSN) of day period must be granted if Louisiana Housing Authority (LHA) determines the applicant's failure to comply was due to circumstances that could not reasonably be foreseen and were outside of the control of the applicant.

-4.12.4 Grounds for denial of eligibility
+4.12.4 Grounds for Denial of Eligibility

-The LHA will not deny assistance to a current or former victim of domestic violence, dating violence or stalking, if otherwise qualified.
-The LHA will deny assistance to applicants who:
+Louisiana Housing Authority (LHA) will not deny assistance to a current or former victim of domestic violence, dating violence or stalking, if otherwise qualified.
+Louisiana Housing Authority (LHA) will deny assistance to applicants who: